aphelionz/hypatia/README.md

 Having interactive documentation in the form of Jupyter notebooks is awesome.
 So is having accurate and up to date code-level documentation in the form of comments.
-Wouldn't it be cool if you had a tool that transliterated js docstrings
+Wouldn't it be cool if you had a tool that transliterated the latter into the former, giving you fully interactive Jupyter notebook versions of your docstring comments?

-Hypatia turns this:
+In other words, Hypatia turns this:

 ```
 /**